tyrkgithub/API-Weather-Dashboard/README.md

       <li>The temperature</li>
       <li>The humidity</li>
      </ul>
-    <li>When a user click on a city in the search history they are again presented with current and future conditions for that city<li>
+    <li>When a user click on a city in the search history they are again presented with current and future conditions for that city</li>
   </ul>

   <br/>